wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 {% highlight bash %}

 ctags: Warning: ignoring null tag in padrino-admin/lib/padrino-admin/generators/templates/assets/javascripts/bootstrap/bootstrap.min.js

 {% endhighlight %}

 Okay, we are actually interested in all the things, except [JavaScript](https://en.wikipedia.org/wiki/JavaScript "Javascript").
 Let's exclude those files with the following command:

+{% highlight bash %}

     $ ctags -R --exclude="*.js" .

+{% endhighlight %}

-If you are done with the command you have a `tags` file created in the current directory - there is no output if everything went well.
+If you are done with the command, you have a `tags` file created in the current directory.
 Let's open the generated `tags` file and try to understand the basic nature of the file:

 {% highlight ruby %}